jmnr/blog/README.md

 + Progressed to front end work,
 + which led to thinking about the tests we wanted the blog to pass.
 + Hosting the bloga nd then running the tests to make sure everything is ok.

+If you are tackling somthing similar, feel free to get in touch.
+Contact details on teh blog.

+Updates on next week's challenge will be psoted to teh blog.